puzzle/ops-techlab-rancher/labs/34_updatenodes.md

 ### Drain a node

 By draining your node, you can remove all running pods on the selected node.
-Kubernetes will schedule the pods on other nodes and also does repect available [Pod Disruption Budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#how-disruption-budgets-work).
-Assuming your workload is designed the way it should be, no interruption of service is expected.
+Kubernetes will schedule the pods on other nodes and also does respect available [Pod Disruption Budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#how-disruption-budgets-work).
+Assuming your workload is designed the way it should be (see [The 12-Factor App](https://12factor.net/)), there is no interruption of service expected.

 ### Upgrade node